ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 ## Traditional Architecture Deployment Model

 The traditional architecture involves separation of the packet network from an optical network as shown in {{figure-traditional}}.
-In traditional approach, the packet network responsible for packet routing and forwarding is logically decoupled from the underlying optical transport network.
+In a traditional approach, the packet network responsible for packet routing and forwarding is logically decoupled from the underlying optical transport network.
 Traditionally, packet devices are managed through published management models either individually or by use of independent centralized management tools.
 In contrast, optical networks are traditionally single-vendor networks that are managed by proprietary management systems provided by the same vendor.
 This approach offers several benefits, including the ability to scale each network independently, optimize resource utilization, and simplify network management through dedicated software control.

-(Review Remark: where is "disaggregation" defined?)
+(TODO: where is "disaggregation" defined?)
 Disaggregation enables network operators to choose best-of-breed components for each layer, fostering innovation and competition in the networking industry.
 However, implementing and managing a disaggregated network also comes with challenges related to interoperability, integration, and maintaining end-to-end performance across the various networks.

 ~~~